SttApollo/coaching-program-automation/README.md

 2. **Calendar holds** — tentative blocks created on the coach's Google Calendar for every session across all sprints
 3. **A Trello approval card** — the schedule doc link and a drafted client email posted to the project board, ready for the coach to review and approve

-The workflow reads a live calendar, calculates all session slots against timezone constraints and blackout dates, and handles cascading reschedules — all triggered by a single form submission with zero manual steps in between.
+The workflow reads a live calendar, calculates all session slots against busy blocks, timezone constraints and blackout dates, and handles cascading reschedules — all triggered by a single form submission with zero manual steps in between.

 ---